Rutujeet/Rutujeet/README.md

 ---

 # About Me:
-i'm rutujeet aka plugpollution. i'm an engineering undergrad (2025) who enjoys programming, solid-state physics, and teaching others what i know. occasionally i like to write about life, technology, music and other things that interest me. <br>
+i'm rutujeet aka _plugpollution_. i'm an engineering undergrad (2025) who enjoys programming, solid-state physics, and teaching others what i know. occasionally i like to write about life, technology, music and other things that interest me. <br>

 ---